algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Refurbish Hardware**

 The hardware should be refurbished as it does not exactly correspond to the project.
 It poses some problems in a lot of aspects and is not optimal. \
-For example, the electro-magnet consumes way too much energy for the battery and can not be deactivate with the actual layout. \
+For example, the electro-magnet consumes way too much energy for the battery and can not be deactivated with the actual layout. \
 However, the team was precisely asked to focus only on the software, the research and purchase of better hardware are consequently not our task.

 ### Timeline